 Most importantly, consider the COVID vaccine.
 All current statistics and research show that there is a high level of vaccine effectiveness.
 The full vaccination is 96 percent effective in preventing hospitalizations from Delta variant infection.
 You can still potentially contract the virus even if you are a fully vaccinated person with the COVID vaccine, but the chances of going to the hospital are extremely slim when you’re fully vaccinated.
 Furthermore, being a fully vaccinated person can reduce the severity and length of your illness .

 Even though there might be breakthrough infections going on right now with the new variant, that doesn't mean testing protocols have changed.
-If you experience any of the COVID-19 symptoms, consider getting tested (such as with the BD Veritor At-Home COVID-19 Test).
+If you experience any of the COVID-19 symptoms, consider getting tested.
 You won’t get explicit variant results, but you will know if you have some form of SARS-CoV-2.
-At Everlywell, we’re here to help you take the right steps for your health and prevent transmission to others in your community.

 1. How do you know if you have a variant of COVID-19?
 The Dallas Morning News.
 URL.
 Accessed November 2, 2021.

 2. What is Genomic Surveillance?
 Centers for Disease Control and Prevention.
 URL.
 Accessed November 2, 2021.